spinningops/techstack/README.md

 # Spinningops Techstack

-This repo is for developers on how to build and integrate open-source software with your applications.
+This repo is for developers on how to build and deploy open-source software with your applications.

 ## Topics